-Expanding an OpenVMS Storage object cocasionally results in a "Retrieving information from the server..." message window being displayed.
+Expanding OpenVMS Storage object occasionally results in a "Retrieving information from the server..." message window being displayed.
 If you click the Stop button while this message is displayed, the following error might be reported:

-'''

-TNT-F-Writelock Locked against write access.
-SYSTEM-W-NOT OUEUED, Request not queued
+''' TNT-F-Writelock Locked against write access

+SYSTEM-W-NOT QUEUED, Request not queued '''
-'''

-To work around this problem, select that same OpenVMS Storage Object and refresh the display by either using the F5 key or by choosing Refresh from the Action menu.
+To work around this problem, select that same OpenVMS Storage Object, and refresh the display either by using the F5 key or by choosing Refresh from the Action menu.